swarnimcodes/smarniw.xyz/content/posts/turepo.md

 This was my first ever interaction with such a huge and well-maintained open-source project.
-It was quite intimidating to even think that my silly little plugin could be of use to someone and could reach a platform like melpa.
+It was quite intimidating to even think that my silly little plugin could be of use to someone and could reach a platform like Melpa.
 But I said to myself, why not let the Melpa maintainers reject it rather than me rejecting it myself.
 So I got to reading the project contribution guidelines so as to not make a fool of myself xD.
 The process was quite straightforward to follow.
 Essentially, I